Pedigree Link |

 Daughter* | Thirza Daisy Walbridge (b.
 July 1890, d.
 April 1893) |

-Birth | about 1852 | Jessie Lillian Collins, Don's 2nd GGM (in another branch), was born about 1852 at CannoraG in Tamil Nādu, East Indies, India, AsiaG.
-Sources also show DOB as 1846 & 1850, impossible if her (presumed) mother's DOB is correct1 |
+Birth | about 1 January 1852 | Jessie Lillian Collins, Don's 2nd GGM (in another branch), was born about 1 January 1852 at CannoraG in Tamil Nādu, East Indies, India, AsiaG.
+Sources also show her DOB year as in 1846 & 1850, less possible if her (presumed) mother's DOB is correct Set birth date to January 1st to allow for her very young birth of Archibald in 26 April 18661 |

-Marriage | 5 July 1865 | Charles White Walbridge, Don's 2nd GGF, and she were married on 5 July 1865 in Kamptee, Tamil Nādu, India, AsiaG. date was shared as 7-May-1865; this one is from records Also shown as… Calcutta, West Bengal, India Kamptee, Bengal (Source: Ancestry)… see location "Kamptee, Tamil Nadu" for details Madrass, India (Allen Family tree) Kolkata, West Bengal, India2,3,4,5 |
+Marriage | 5 July 1865 | Charles White Walbridge, Don's 2nd GGF, and she were married on 5 July 1865 in Kamptee, Tamil Nādu, India, AsiaG.
+Their marriage date was also shared as on 7-May-1865; this one is from records Also shown as… Calcutta, West Bengal, India Kamptee, Bengal (Source: Ancestry)… see location "Kamptee, Tamil Nadu" for details Madrass, India (Allen Family tree) Kolkata, West Bengal, India2,3,4,5 |

 Death | 23 September 1917 | She died The cause of her death (at the age of 65) on Sunday, September 23rd, 1917 was from Senile Decay on 23 September 1917 at age ~65 at At the Poor Law InstitutionG in Weymouth, County of Dorset, England (United Kingdom), EuropeG.
 She died at an infirmary; her daughter, Mary, was the witness6 |